Lossless compression

 In this example, the compression rate is 6/9 = 2/3.

-In computers, the BMP format is based on RLE compression.
+In computers, BMP format is based on RLE compression.

 Lempel-Ziv-Welch Algorithm#

 The LZW algorithm (Lempel-Ziv-Welch, 1984) is an improvement of the LZ78 algorithm (1978).
-It is used in format like GIF or TIFF.
-Briefly speaking, the principle is to build a dictionary where the “words” are groups of pixels and to assign a code to each group.
-The dictionary is build during the compression stage and depends on the image.
+It is used in format such as GIF or TIFF.
+In short, the principle is to build a dictionary where the “words” are groups of pixels and to assign a code to each group.
+The dictionary is built during the compression stage and depends on the image.